CheeseCake87/CheeseCake87/markdown/2023-08-24_sqlalchemy-queries-to-jsonable-friendly-dicts.md

             only_columns=only_columns,
         ))
 ```

+This solution uses `Row.__dict__` to get the columns and values of the row, and this
+also includes the columns that are the result of a join.

 The `as_jsonable_dict` method is the one that does the heavy lifting.
 It expects
 a SQLAlchemy `Result` object, which is the result of `db.session.execute(query)`.